 As a part of our mission of interpretation and education, Norskedalen has a variety of programs and classes for all ages.

 Norskedalen is a 400-acre nature and heritage center located near Coon Valley, Wisconsin.
 We are an outdoor classroom, a living cultural history museum and an exciting resource of programs for you and your students to enjoy.
-Our Education Coordinator will work with you to help you get the most out of your school class or group program.
-Pre-trip packets offer complete information to help you plan and prepare for your program.

 Sometimes on a Sunday Programs